-Pre-engineering students must complete a total of 30 credit hours.
+Pre-engineering students must complete a total of 30 credit hours in University College.
 In the semester the student completes 30 credit hours, the student will be evaluated for admission into the College of Engineering.
-The following are the admission requirements for freshmen or freshmen transfer students (freshman transfers are transfer students who have earned fewer than 30 hours):
+The following are the pre-engineering admission requirements for freshmen or freshman transfer students (freshman transfers are transfer students who have earned fewer than 30 hours):

 - Qualify for enrollment in MAT 1214 Calculus I, or a higher level mathematics course

 - Qualify for enrollment in WRC 1013 Freshman Composition I (Q) or higher

-After successfully completing 30 semester credit hours of required courses, including MAT 1214 Calculus I and WRC 1013 Freshman Composition I (Q) with grades of “C-” or better, pre-engineering majors who have at least a 2.50 overall and STEM (math, science, and engineering) GPA should meet with their assigned academic advisor to change their major from pre-engineering to a specific College of Engineering major.
+After successfully completing 30 semester credit hours of required courses, including MAT 1214 Calculus I and WRC 1013 Freshman Composition I (Q) with grades of “C-” or better, pre-engineering majors who have at least a 2.50 overall and STEM (math, science, and engineering) grade point average should meet with their assigned academic advisor to change their major from pre-engineering to a specific College of Engineering major.

 Admission to the College of Engineering is competitive and not guaranteed.

-The following are the transfer requirements for direct admission to the College of Engineering majors including Biomedical Engineering (BME) Civil Engineering (CE), Computer Engineering (CpE), Electrical Engineering (EE), and Mechanical Engineering (ME) for transfer students who have earned 30 or more credit:
+The following are the transfer requirements for direct admission to the College of Engineering for transfer students who have earned 30 or more credit hours:

 - Completed MAT 1214 Calculus I, or the equivalent with a grade of “C-” or better.